timalamenciak/Solidago/README.md

 [Coping With Climate Change](https://www.facebook.com/events/2349419085302733/) - This is a monthly support group based on the book [Active Hope](https://www.activehope.info/) by Joanna Macy and Chris Johnstone.
 Second Wednesday of every month, 7 p.m. to 8:30 p.m. at [The Causerie](https://www.marit.ca/) 154 Victoria St. S.

 [Extinction Cafe](https://www.facebook.com/groups/ExtinctionRebellionKW/) - Extinction Rebellion KW runs grief circle events periodically.
 Notices are posted in their Facebook group.
+The event is usually hosted at the Queen Street Commons cafe.

 [Kitchener Waterloo Cambridge Green Drinks](http://www.greendrinks.org/ON/Kitchener%20Waterloo%20Cambridge) - A low-key pub get together for environmentally minded people.
 These gatherings are held on the second Wednesday of every month, currently at the Heuther Hotel.